 - Unless otherwise noted, assignments must be submitted to the designated assignment folder on our course Blackboard.
-This allows for an "originality check" and you can also view your own originality report. - Assignments are due at the beginning of class on the specific due date. - Papers received after the beginning of class will be considered late and receive a 10% deduction in points per 24-hour period.
+This allows for an "originality check" and you can also view your own originality report. - Assignments are due at the beginning of class on the specific due date. - O Papers received after the beginning of class will be considered late and will receive a 10% deduction for submissions up to 24 hours after due date. - Late assignments received past the 24-hour period will receive a 20% deduction (per week) and no assignments will be accepted after 2 weeks post due date.
 If you encounter extreme emergencies or are participating in a pre-approved university-sponsored function, exceptions may be made; however, these must be discussed with me to determine if they fall in this category.
 I strongly encourage you to make a back-up copy of any work submitted since computers have been known to crash at the most inopportune times. - All written papers are to be submitted in WORD (doc) format.